COMCIFS/cif_api/README.md

 HTML documentation is available online at http://comcifs.github.io/cif_api/

-The package includes several example programs to demonstrate the API's usage;
+The package includes several example programs to demonstrate API usage;
 see `src/examples/`.
 These may optionally be built (and installed) with the API library.
 One of them is a text-mode CIF 2.0 file syntax checker, which might be of some interest.
-Also, the tests (`src/tests/`) collectively provide a fairly comprehensive demonstration of the API's features, though their primary purpose is to verify that the library works as intended.
+Also, the tests (`src/tests/`) collectively provide a fairly comprehensive demonstration of API features, though their primary purpose is to verify that the library works as intended.

 The package also includes EXPERIMENTAL program cif_linguist, which converts